thamaraprata/thamaraprata/README.md

 I am studyng to become a Bachelor of Software Engineer.
 I have small projects in JavaScript.

 - 🌱 I am currently learning more about JS, React and various frameworks.
--  As me about anything.
+- :tulip: As me about anything.
 I will try to help you as much as I can.
--  Quote: Só existe caminho sem saída se você não sabe olhar para trás.
+- :cupcake: Quote: Só existe caminho sem saída se você não sabe olhar para trás.
--  How to reach me: https://www.linkedin.com/in/th%C3%A2mara-cordeiro-462692191/
+- :earth_americas: How to reach me: https://www.linkedin.com/in/th%C3%A2mara-cordeiro-462692191/

 <!--